 Google trends are coming back as a very helpful tool.

 Now, how do you use google trends to figure out the overall trend of the cryptocurrency market?

 It’s easy and here are my two best searches:

-- Buy Bitcoin – This search will directly tell you the amount of searches for the biggest money term of cryptocurrency.
+- Buy Bitcoin – This search will directly tell you the number of searches for the biggest money term of cryptocurrency.
 When this one spikes you can rest assured that the market is in a good position for future movements.

 - Convert crypto to cash – This one will tell you if the market participants are leaving the cryptocurrency space for real hard cash.
 A high reading of this might signal that the market is topping out.
 If the readings are low you know that the current participants are still in the game.

 These searches will easily tell everything you need to know about the general cryptocurrency trends.

 You can make the same searches for a specific coin if you are looking for more detailed information.

 You have finished the whole “how to analyze cryptocurrency before investing” guide for beginners.

 Now, what’s left to do is to get started, pick your favorite coins, and do a proper analysis.